Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/library-initialization.md

 ### Host mode

 This mode runs a Server and a virtual Client connected to its own server.
-The virtual client has no real network connection to the server, but instead just talk via message queues.
+The virtual client has no real network connection to the server, but instead just talks via message queues.
 This makes the host both a Server and a Client in the same process.

 Usage: